Sneaky Gas Station Scams You Need to Watch Out for

 The skimmer stores the card information.
 Installers of skimmers can remove the devices later and then use the card number and information to make online purchases with the card.

-Because the pump card reader performs the actual transaction and the pump dispenses gas correctly, the customer usually has no idea that anything is amiss until hours or days later, when the number stolen by the skimmer is used for other purchases.
+Because the pump card reader performs the actual transaction and the pump dispenses gas correctly, the customer usually has no idea that anything is amiss until hours or days later, when the information stolen by the skimmer is used for other purchases.

 How much danger are you in with a skimmer?